LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting

 \subsection{Main Results}

-\cref{tab:avg_res} and \cref{tab:avg_waymo_dynamic_scenes} show our quantitative results on the public static dataset and dynamic dataset, respectively.
-As reported, our proposed method {\name} achieves best quantitative performance among most metrics.
-Meanwhile, \cref{cost} shows that we are significantly saving training and inference time than existing explicit reconstruction and NeRF methods, reaching such a milestone that LiDAR re-simulation achieves the same or even higher framerate than real-world sensors (mostly at 10Hz), and thus bringing mass re-simulation upon real-world sequences feasible.
-We refer readers to our supplemtary materials for detailed qualitative results.
+\Cref{tab:avg_res} and \Cref{tab:avg_waymo_dynamic_scenes} present our quantitative results on the public static dataset and dynamic dataset, respectively.
+As shown, our proposed method {\name} achieves best quantitative performance among most metrics.
+Meanwhile, \Cref{cost} demonstrates that our approach significantly reduces training and inference time compared to existing explicit reconstruction, NeRF methods and contemporaneous GS methods.
+This improvement marks a milestone that LiDAR re-simulation can now achiev the same or even higher frame rate than real-world sensors, typically at 10Hz, making large-scale re-simulation of real-world sequences feasible.

-\textbf{Results on Static Dataset.} The quantitative comparison on the Waymo dataset with the static scene is displayed in \cref{tab:avg_res}, LiDAR-GS has achieved state-of-the-art in most indicators.
-As shown in \cref{fig:static_compare}, LiDAR-GS is superior to previous methods in modeling scene surfaces and reflections, such as roads, vehicles, and poles.
-When testing on KITTI-360, we found our proposed {\name} performs slightly worse than LiDAR-NeRF and AlignMiF, this is probably due to the fact that under single view, for occluded areas and distant areas, sparse point clouds may cause performance degradation in the precise optimization of GS depth, and NeRF-based method can always maintain continuous scene representation.
+\textbf{Results on Static Dataset.} The quantitative comparison on the Waymo dataset with the static scene is displayed in \Cref{tab:avg_res}, illustrating LiDAR-GS has achieved state-of-the-art in most indicators.
+As shown in \Cref{fig:static_compare}, LiDAR-GS is superior to previous methods in modeling scene surfaces and intensity, such as roads, vehicles, and poles.
+We attribute this superior performance to our well-designed GS reconstruction process and efficient attribute prediction.

-\textbf{Results on Dynamic Dataset.} The quantitative comparison on the Waymo dataset with dynamic objects is displayed in \cref{tab:avg_waymo_dynamic_scenes}.
-We can find our proposed method achieves remarkable performance on most evaluation metrics, underscoring the realism of our re-simulated LiDAR scans. \cref{fig:dynfl_ours_comparision} shows the detections in scans generated with our method exhibit better agreement with those in the ground truth.
-Admittedly, our {\name} on MAE is slightly worse than DyNFL among these tested sequences.
-Due to the single perspective, for occlusion areas or distant areas, drastic changes in depth will be regarded as disturbances and treated as ray-drops, making the laser scan less continuous.
+\textbf{Results on Dynamic Dataset.} The quantitative comparison on the Waymo dataset with dynamic objects is displayed in \Cref{tab:avg_waymo_dynamic_scenes}.
+We can find our proposed method achieves remarkable performance on most evaluation metrics, underscoring the realism of our re-simulated LiDAR scans.
+Although LiDAR-GS scores lower than LiDAR4D on some intensity metrics (attributed to its two-stage convolutional network optimization), our rendered results, as shown in \Cref{fig:dynfl_ours_comparision}, appear more realistic.
+And our reconstruction efficiency is significantly higher than that of GS-LiDAR, even though the performance of geometric accuracy is comparable.

-\textbf{Results on Novel View Synthesis.} We adjusted the position of the LiDAR along the $y$-axis and $z$-axis (perpendicular to the driving direction $x$-axis), and simulated different numbers of laser beams (from 64 to 32).
-As shown in \cref{fig:novel_lidar}, the results further validate the good simulation capability of LiDAR-GS.